 (i) Confirm the decision of ‘no further action’; or

-(ii) Forward your complaint to either the Ethics, Professional Standards or Conduct Investigation Committee for further review and direction.
+(ii) Forward your complaint to either the Ethics, Competency or Conduct Investigation Committee for further review and direction.

 To request a Complainants’ Review of a decision to direct no further action, you must apply in writing within 30 days of the date of the decision.